ShreyashTailor/ShreyashTailor/README.md

 <h2 align="center">Hi 👋!
 My name is Shreyash Tailor and I'm a Developer and I use <br>Arch Btw.</h2>

 <h3 align="center">"Only wimps use tape backup.
-REAL men just upload their important stuff on ftp and let the rest of the world mirror it."</h3>
+REAL men just upload their important stuff on FTP and let the rest of the world mirror it."</h3>
 <h4 align="center">- Linus Torvalds -</h4>